 What to See at the Hoh Rain Forest (Full Guide!)

-Last Updated on December 20, 2022 by admin
+Last Updated on February 21, 2024 by Kelly

 About the Hoh Rain Forest

-The Hoh Rain Forest is a part of Olympic National Park in Washington State.
-It’s one of four rain forests in this national park.
-(The other three rain forests are Quinault, Queets, and Bochiel.)
-Olympic National Park has been classified as a UNESCO World Heritage Site due to its biodiversity and stunning landscape, and it was one of the Top 10 most visited national parks in 2020 (with 2.5 million annual visitors).
+Olympic National Park has been classified as a UNESCO World Heritage Site due to its biodiversity and stunning landscape, and it has been one of the Top 10 most visited national parks (with over 2.5 million annual visitors).

 The Hoh Rain Forest is a temperate rain forest, meaning that it receives lots of rainfall in a moderate climate.
 The rain forest has a lot of epiphytes (plants that grow on other plants).
 As you walk through the forest, you’ll see lots of lichens dangling from trees and mosses growing on tree trunks.

 The forest is filled with giant Red Cedars, Douglas Firs, Sitka Spruces, and Big Leaf Maple trees.
-Once one of these giant trees falls to the ground, it begins to slowly decay and crumble on the forest floor.
+When one of these giant trees falls to the ground, it begins to slowly decay and crumble on the forest floor.
 The fallen trees are nutrient-dense, so you can often find new tree saplings growing on top of them.
 When the old log eventually decays, you’ll see an entire row of trees with exposed roots that look like stilts!
 For this reason, the fallen trees are often called “nurse logs.”
 (See if you can find any when you visit!)

 Important Visiting Information

 To enter the Hoh Rain Forest, you need to purchase an Olympic National Park entrance past.
 There are some entrance-free days throughout the year.
-See the website for details.

 When visiting the park, be sure to follow leave no trace principles.
 Stay on the marked trails and do not litter.